ZhenyingZhu/StudyNotes/Spring.md

 Spring AOP module provides interceptors to intercept an application.
 For example, when a method is executed, you can add extra functionality before or after the method execution.

+### Spring beans instanize order
+[src](http://stackoverflow.com/questions/13770225/spring-3-bean-instantiation-sequence) If a bean has DI another bean, it will instanize later.
+Otherwise use `depends-on`